DZakh/rescript-schema/README.md

 # ReScript Struct

-A simple and composable tool to parse and serialize unknown data with transition to a convenient structure.
+A simple and composable tool to parse and serialize unknown data with transition to a convenient format.

 It has a declarative API, that allows to use **rescript-struct** as a building block for other tools, such as: